google/ExoPlayer/demo-application.md

 1. Build each of the extensions that you want to include.
 Note that this is a manual process.
 Refer to the `README.md` file in each extension for instructions.
-1. In Android Studio's Build Variants view, change the build variant for the demo module from `demoDebug` to `demo_extDebug`, as shown in Figure 3.
+1. In Android Studio's Build Variants view, set the build variant for the demo module to `withExtensionsDebug` or `withExtensionsRelease` as shown in Figure 3.
 1. Compile, install and run the `demo` configuration as normal.

 {% include figure.html url="/images/demo-app-build-variants.png" index="3" caption="Selecting the demo_extDebug build variant" %}